 - Don't put your child to bed with a cup.
 This could cause choking, forced feeding, and tooth decay.
-This also increases the risk of ear infections. - Never leave your child alone while eating. - Do not let your child run or play while eating. - Cut food into pieces no larger than one-half inch, and offer small amounts. - Do not let your child put too much food in their mouth. - Do not give foods that are round, hard, or sticky.
-This includes hot dogs, nuts, and seeds.
-It includes hard candy, uncooked vegetables, popcorn, whole grapes, and raisins.
-And it includes peanuts, honey, fruit chews, and chunks of peanut butter. - Do not give your child chewing gum.
+This also increases the risk of ear infections. - Never leave your child alone while eating. - Don't let your child run or play while eating. - Do not let your child put too much food in their mouth. - Do not give foods that are round, hard, or sticky. - Do not give your child chewing gum.